Jarosz96/DE23_DatabricksETL_ElectricityPrices/README.md

 # ETL Project: Electricity Prices
 Are you annoyed that those pesky electricity providers squeezing your wallet dry?
 Did you know that you can predict electricity prices?
 Do you want to spend less money on electricity and more on blackjack and hookers?
-You're in luck, this witchcraft of a project will give you the insight you need to undertsand when it's time to game or mine crypto, and when it's time to go outside and touch some grass.
+You're in luck, this project will give you the insight you need to undertsand when it's time to game or mine crypto, and when it's time to go outside and touch some grass.

 ## Introduction
 This project aims to build a data pipeline using **Databricks** to analyze electricity prices in relation to external factors like weather conditions.